FabianOrduna/cuddly-broccoli/README.md

 **Model**:.

 The objective of the model is simple, we want to determine 3 possible results that are win, draw or lose.
 How can you determine this result?
-The answers is easy, you only need to view the goals of each team and that all.
+The answers is easy, you only need to view the goals of each team and that’s all.
 So, the big challenge is to find the way to determine the winner or loser.

 So, like any other sport when you want to bet for a winner a lot of times the best tool to take a decision is look forward statistics.
 In that case, we want to design a model that support its results in the most relevant statistic and show the result through the number of goals of each team, that means  we want to set a model to predict the number of goals for each team in a match.